-For men with small, localized prostate tumors, we offer a safe and effective treatment approach called focal therapy.
-Focal therapy is a general term for a variety of noninvasive techniques for destroying small tumors inside the prostate while leaving the gland intact and sparing most of its normal tissue.
+For men with small, localized prostate tumors, we are investigating focal therapy as a strategy to treat carefully selected men with prostate cancer.
+Our goal is to successfully destroy areas of cancer and minimize side effects.
+Focal therapy is a general term for a variety of noninvasive techniques for destroying small tumors inside the prostate while leaving the remaining gland intact and sparing most of its normal tissue.
 In appropriate situations, focal therapy can offer several advantages for men with early prostate cancer:

 - It can effectively destroy specific areas of cancer within the prostate while preserving normal prostate tissue and function.

-- Side effects, including changes in urinary and sexual function, are often temporary and may be less severe than those associated with more aggressive treatments.
+- Side effects, including changes in urinary and sexual function, may occur less often and may be less severe than those associated with more aggressive treatments.

-- We often perform focal therapy on an outpatient basis or with a single overnight hospital stay.
+- We often perform focal therapy on an outpatient basis.

 Our Approach to Focal Therapy

 We follow a rigorous set of standards for recommending people to receive focal therapy.
-This includes performing a thorough evaluation to confirm that the tumor is small and localized and that a more extensive treatment isn’t required to eliminate a larger or more aggressive tumor.
+This includes performing a thorough evaluation to confirm that the tumor is small and localized and that a more extensive treatment isn’t required.

 We offer several different types of focal therapy, including some new techniques that are available only through our clinical trials.